ericoporto/ags-manual-wiki/GUI.md

 Gets the style of GUI behavior on screen.
 Possible values are:

     eGUIPopupNormal       no special behavior
-    eGUIPopupMouseYPos    shown when the mouse cursor moves to the top of the screen, past GUI.PopupYPos, and hidden all other time. eGUIPopupModal        like normal, but pauses game when shown eGUIPopupPersistent   like normal, but not removed when all interface is disabled
+    eGUIPopupMouseYPos    shown when the mouse cursor moves to the top of the screen, past GUI.PopupYPos, and hidden at all other times eGUIPopupModal        like normal, but pauses game when shown eGUIPopupPersistent   like normal, but not removed when the game's user interface is disabled

 **NOTE:** for MouseYPos style GUI.Visible property does not control visibility directly.
 The GUI will become visible only when both conditions match:
 - GUI.Visible property set to TRUE;
 - mouse cursor is closer to the screen top than GUI.PopupYPos value.

+**NOTE:** To automatically hide a GUI when the user interface is disabled, the General Settings option `When player interface is disabled, GUIs should` needs to be set as `Be hidden`.

 *Compatibility:* Supported by **AGS 3.5.0** and later versions.